 - 1.10 Members have a personal responsibility to comply with the NSS Code of Conduct for Board Members.
 The Code has been issued by the Scottish Ministers, with the approval of the Scottish Parliament, as required by the Ethical Standards in Public Life (Scotland) Act 2000, as amended.
-Complaints of breaches of the NSS Code of Conduct for Board Members are investigated by the Ethical Standards Commissioner and adjudicated upon by the Standards Commission for Scotland. - 1.11 The Board have appointed a Standards Officer.
-This individual is responsible for carrying out the duties of that role, however he or she may delegate the carrying out of associated tasks to other members of staff.
+Complaints of breaches of the NSS Code of Conduct for Board Members are investigated by the Ethical Standards Commissioner and adjudicated upon by the Standards Commission for Scotland. - 1.11 The Board has appointed a Standards Officer (Associate Director for Corporate Governance (Board Secretary)).
+This individual is responsible for carrying out the duties of that role, however they may delegate the carrying out of associated tasks to other members of staff.
 The Board's appointed Standards Officer shall ensure that the Board's Register of Interests is maintained.
-When a member needs to update or amend his or her entry in the Register, he or she must notify the Board's appointed Standards Officer of the need to change the entry within one month after the date the matter is required to be registered. - 1.12 The Board's appointed Standards Officer shall ensure the Register is available for public inspection at the principal offices of the Board at all reasonable times and will be included on the Board's website. - 1.13 Members must always consider the relevance of any interests they may have to any business presented to the Board or one of its committees.
-Members must observe paragraphs 5.6 - 5.10 of these Standing Orders and have regard to Section 5 of the NSS Code of Conduct (Declaration of Interests) for Board Members. - 1.14 In case of doubt as to whether any interest or matter should be declared, in the interests of transparency, members are advised to make a declaration and not to participate in consideration of that item.
+When a member needs to update or amend their entry in the Register, they must notify the Board's appointed Standards Officer of the need to change the entry within one month after the date the matter is required to be registered. - 1.12 The Board's appointed Standards Officer shall ensure the Register is available for public inspection at the principal offices of the Board at all reasonable times and will be included on the Board's website. - 1.13 Members must always consider the relevance of any interests they may have to any business presented to the Board or one of its committees.
+Members must observe paragraphs 5.5 5.11 of these Standing Orders and have regard to Section 5 of the NSS Code of Conduct (Declaration of Interests) for Board Members. - 1.14 In case of doubt as to whether any interest or matter should be declared, in the interests of transparency, members are advised to make a declaration and not to participate in consideration of that item.

 - 1.15 Members must comply with Section 3.13 3.21 of the NSS Code of Conduct for Board Members in relation to gifts and hospitality.
-Having done so there is no need to register any gifts and hospitality. - 1.16 The Standard's Officer shall provide a copy of these Standing Orders to all members of the Board on appointment.
+Members should register with the Standards Officer any offer of gifts and hospitality that have been refused. - 1.16 The Standard's Officer shall provide a copy of these Standing Orders to all members of the Board on appointment.
 A copy shall also be held on the Board's website.